tanu31195/react-counter/README.md

 Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup
 Subscription to some external data source require a cleanup

-`useEffect(() => {}, []);` accepts two parameters 1.Callback function 2.Dependency array
+`useEffect(() => {//   return()}, []);` accepts two parameters 1.Callback function 2.Dependency array
+If we don't add an array effect will run every single time when the app renders
 If the dependency array is empty it acts as a componentDidMount which means it only runs initially when rendering
+If the dependency array has values effect will run when values change only

 If the effects returns a function it will run at clean up (optional)

 <hr>